 The Samsung Q990B has an excellent build quality.
 The bar and the satellites have a similar plastic build, with metal grilles to help protect the drivers inside.
 It feels more much premium than the fabric used in last year's Samsung HW-Q950A.
 The sub is quite premium-looking, too, with a wood build and a plastic plate on the back.
 There's plastic covering the woofer, which is more solid than the usual fabric covering.

 The Samsung Q990B has an impressive stereo frequency response.
 Its balanced mids and treble make it suitable for listening to lots of different types of audio content, as voice and lead instruments reproduce with clarity and detail.
 There's plenty of rumble in the bass, especially compared to last year's Samsung HW-Q950A.
-You feel the thump in the bass, especially with bass-heavy genres like hip-hop and EDM.
+You feel the thump in the bass, especially with bass-heavy genres like hip-hop and EDM, so it seems less controlled than with next generation's Samsung HW-Q990C.

 In addition to a 7-band graphic EQ, you have some EQ presets to help you customize its sound.
 When listening to music, audio sounds pleasant on 'Standard' mode.
 However, 'Adaptive Sound' makes audio seem more diffused, almost as if it's been forced through a filter.
 'Adaptive' is more suitable for listening to movies, while 'Standard' is better for music and other stereo content.

-If you prefer a more neutral sound, you can set the Samsung Q990B's bass to '-3' and its treble to '1'.
+If you prefer a more neutral sound with stereo content, you can set the Samsung Q990B's bass to '-3' and its treble to '1'.
 Overall, the sound is more balanced, and you notice less boom in the bass range.
 Voices and lead instruments remain clear and present in the mix, too.

 The Samsung Q990B has a good stereo soundstage performance.
 It has good focus, meaning that it's easy to pinpoint sound effects to pinpoint locations around you.
 For example, if you listen to an orchestral recording, each instrument seems to come from a particular spot on stage.
 On 'Standard' mode, the soundstage is about as wide as the bar itself, but unlike the Bose Smart Soundbar 900 or the Sonos Arc, it doesn't have any tricks to make it seem wider than that.
 The soundstage is a little wider on 'Adaptive Sound', but it seems more diffused, and audio is forced towards the back wall.
 In our view, 'Standard' is the better choice for stereo content overall, but your subjective impressions may vary.